ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

     APP-PROFILE		= "bx2-4x16"
     APP_IMAGE = "ibm-redhat-8-6-amd64-sap-applications-2"
     ```

-    Edit your IBM Cloud Activity Tracker (only for ABAP stack) input variables below:

-    ``` terraform
-    # Activity Tracker variables:
-    ATR_PROVISION = "true"
-    # Activity Tracker : Disable this to not provision Activity Tracker instance.
-    # If an Activity Tracker instance already exists in the same region where this solution is to be deployed then
-    # disable (ATR_PROVISION = "false") this to avoid provisioning an Activity Tracker instance.
-    # A new instance of Activity Tracker will be deployed with this solution if ATR_PROVISION=true
-    # Example to create Activity Tracker instance: ATR_PROVISION = "true"
-    # Example to integrate existing Activity Tracker instance : ATR_PROVISION = "false"
-    ATR_NAME = "Activity-Tracker-COS-eu-de"
-    # Provide the Activity Tracker instance name to create or
-    # provide the existing Activity Tracker instance name in the same region where this solution is to be be deployed.
-    # Example: ATR_NAME = "Activity-Tracker-COS-eu-de"
-    ATR_TAGS = [""]
-    # Activity Tracker: (Optional) only if ATR_PROVISION = "true", tags that should be applied to the Activity Tracker instance.
-    # example ATR_TAGS = ["activity-tracker-cos"]
-    ATR_PLAN = "lite"
-    # Mandatory only if ATR_PROVISION is set to true.
-Activity Tracker: The type of plan the service instance should run under (lite, 7-day, 14-day, or 30-day).
-    # The list of service plan is avaialble here: https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-service_plan#service_plan"
-    # Example ATR_PLAN = "lite"
-    ```

     The hostname must have up to 13 characters as required by SAP.
 For more information about the rules that apply to hostnames for SAP systems, see SAP Note 611361 - Hostnames of SAP ABAP Platform servers